Proving Negligence in a Wrongful Death Case

 To file a wrongful death claim or lawsuit, one must first prove that the responsible party's acts or omissions are what caused your loved one's injuries and ultimate death.
 In cases in which negligence or wrongful conduct can be established as causing death, and is supported by proof, the case has merit and should be filed as early as possible to avoid passing the statute of limitations.

-If you have lost a loved one due to a negligent act, contact the Alaska personal injury lawyers from our firm immediately and schedule to meet with our Alaska personal injury lawyer.
+If you have lost a loved one due to a negligent act, contact the Alaskan personal injury lawyers from our firm immediately and schedule to meet with our Alaskan personal injury lawyer.
 From the moment you contact us, we will do everything possible to help you through this difficult time, and to pursue the compensation and justice that is well-deserved in a case of wrongful death.